Go fish: Where to catch Lenten fish fries in Bloomington-Normal 🐟

 “The fish fries are a great time for St. Mary parishioners, community members, family, and friends to get together to share a meal and just be together,” McDannold said.
 “It’s just a great time for everyone to come together.’

-He added that the Knights Council, along with Ladies Auxiliary, help coordinate the fish fries, but many parishioners volunteer, as well as volunteers from the Boy Scouts and Tri-Valley students.
+He added that the Knights Council, along with the ladies auxiliary, help coordinate the fish fries, but many parishioners volunteer along with Boy Scouts and Tri-Valley students.

 St. John’s Lutheran Church in Bloomington will serve Lenten meals every Wednesday through March 29 from 5:15-6:15 p.m.
 The meals are $20 per person for the full month or $80 max per family, or pick your weeks for $5 per meal.
 Children 2 and under eat free.

-The parish will serve fish, two sides and dessert: two fillet, $9; six butterfly shrimp, $11; or a combo one filet and three shrimp, $10.
+The parish will serve fish, two sides and dessert: two fillets, $9; six butterfly shrimp, $11; or a combo of one filet and three shrimp, $10.

 Corpus Christi Catholic School held a fish fry on Feb.
 24 as well.